alexandrastna/AI-for-ESG/README.md

 I do this for **Total (Scope 1–3)** and **NoScope3 (Scope 1–2)**.
 Sample: *n = 10 firms present in 2021 & 2022*.

+> ***Identification limits.***
+> With n = 10 firms and a one-year horizon, OLS results are exploratory.
+A fair test would require panel data (≥5–10 years), sector/size controls, and firm fixed effects.

 ### How to read